district-labs/web3-sets/apps/docs/pages/schemas/evm/rules.md

 Rules are logic branches applied to Conditions and other Rules.

-- id - unique identifier using the a URN pattern (e.x. rule:identification:property)
+- id - unique identifier using the URN pattern (e.x. rule:identification:property)
 - root - status flag if the rule operation is an entry rule
 - operations - logic branches for conditions and other rules